TJiangF/TJiangF.github.io/README.md

 Welcome!
-This is the Portfolio of Tengfei Jiang
+This is the Portfolio of Tengfei Jiang, please check Tjiangf.github.io
-Please check Tjiangf.github.io

 Template borrowed from [Andy Zeng](https://andyzeng.github.io/).